Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 > The document's tone — with side-by-side examples of syntax and rendered output — strongly suggests it's meant as a __practical, hands-on guide__ rather than a theoretical one.
 The reader's goal is to __immediately__ apply what they're reading.
 >
 >
-Next, I request a categorization of the Markdown tasks in the document by complexity.
+The next step is to request a categorization of the Markdown tasks in the document by complexity.

 >
 > User: Categorize the various Markdown tasks by complexity.
 Group simpler things together first.
 Then, more complex tasks later.